All Episodes

 Well, guess what?

-The owner and his sons met them at the door, and they had guns.
+The owner and his sons met them at the door and they had guns.

 And guess what?

-Rioters uh take their hard days' work elsewhere.
+Rioters take their hard day's work elsewhere.

 It worked.

-It helped it happen elsewhere as well.
+It happened elsewhere as well.

-California, liquor store owner used an AR-15 to protect his property from looters that was happening out there.
+California, liquor store owner, used an AR-15 to protect his property from looters that was happening out there.

-Kansas City police, bricks staged near protests were being used during the riot.
+Kansas City police, bricks staged near protests, were being used during the riot.

 In other words, they were preparing for that night's activities.

-Uh now the president is saying the guard is available.
+Now the president is saying the guard is available.

 Now it's up to you.

-But what do we know about Antifa, or as some call it Antifa?
+But what do we know about Antifa, or as some call it, Antifa?

-Um, and we have with us Gabriel Nadalos.
+And we have with us Gabriel Nadalos.

-He's a student's right advocate for the Leadership Institute.
+He's a students' right advocate for the Leadership Institute.

 He is a former Antifa member.

-Uh welcome to the program, Gabriel.
+Welcome to the program, Gabriel.

 How are you?